Jurong Island: Security

-Jurong Island was gazetted as a Protected Place in October 2001 following the September 11 attacks in the United States.
-Access control is contracted to a private security company, while the Singapore Army helps to protect the island.
-The Police Coast Guard also conducts regular patrols around the island to ensure no unauthorised vessels are allowed access within a restricted area of waters surrounding it.
+Jurong Island was gazetted as a Protected Place (PP) in October 2001 following the September 11 attacks in the United States.
+Access control is contracted to a private security company, while the Singapore Armed Forces (SAF) helps to protect the island.
+The Police Coast Guard (PCG) also conducts regular patrols around the island to ensure no unauthorised vessels are allowed access within a restricted area of waters surrounding it.

-Access to the island is limited to staff and visitors, and they are issued with security passes.
-Other security restrictions include that any photographic equipment brought to the island must be declared.
-Without permission from Island Security it is forbidden to take photographs or videos on Jurong Island.
-Anyone getting caught taking pictures or videos is handed over to the police, and subsequently will have their Jurong Island pass confiscated and their permission to enter Jurong Island revoked.
+As such, access to the island is limited to authorised staff and visitors, and they are issued with security passes.
+As such, no unauthorised photography or filming (which is mostly coming from the smartphone camera) is allowed without permission from Jurong Island Security.
+Anyone caught taking pictures or videos will be asked to delete their photos, and handed over to the police under Infrastructure Protection Act.

 Jurong Island and the southwestern waters were to be used for Exercise Northstar 8 from 21 to 25 November 2011.
-However, Exercise Northstar 8 was only carried out on 25 November 2011 after 4pm at Jurong Island, up to 7.30pm.
+However, Exercise Northstar 8 was only carried out on 25 November 2011 after 4 pm at Jurong Island, up to 7:30 pm.

 Infrastructure

 Jurong Island has two fire stations, and an amenity centre known as Oasis@Sakra that houses a food court, a medical clinic and a free-of-charge multi-storey carpark.
 The island also houses the Pulau Seraya Power Station, Singapore's first offshore power station, which was built in phases on the former Pulau Seraya since 1986.
-A 200 MW / 285 MWh lithium iron phosphate grid battery started in early 2023.
+A 200 MW, 285 MWh lithium iron phosphate grid battery started in early 2023.

 The island has a network of pipelines that allows for seamless integration among companies.
 For example, Japan's Teijin can make polycarbonates from chlorine piped in directly from CIFE and bisphenol A from Mitsui Chemicals elsewhere on the island.
 Red pipes carry water for firefighting, and green pipes carry sea water for cooling.
 Huge silver pipes carry steam, and small silver pipes bring product lines.
 There are two major cargo jetties on Jurong Island, namely Sakra Jetty and Banyan Jetty.
 Sakra Jetty is managed and controlled by ExxonMobil.

 Jurong Island is linked to the main island by a 2.3 km causeway known as the Jurong Island Highway, opened in March 1999, build by Hyundai Construction.
-Several public bus services run between Jurong Island and the mainland, operated by Woodlands Transport.
+Several public bus services (715, 716, 718) run between Jurong Island and the mainland, operated by Woodlands Transport since 2018, and were previously under SBS Leisure until 2003, and at that time, it had used Mercedes-Benz O405 single decker buses and the whole operation was transferred to Transit Network Consortium.